ibm-cloud-docs/containers/cs_cli_install.md

     You can find the ID of your {{site.data.keyword.Bluemix_notm}} account in the **resources/metadata/guid** field of your API output.

 3. Generate a new IAM token that includes your {{site.data.keyword.Bluemix_notm}} credentials and the account ID where the cluster was created.
-Replace _&lt;my_bluemix_account_id&gt;_ with the ID of the {{site.data.keyword.Bluemix_notm}} account that you retrieved in the previous step.
+Replace _&lt;my_account_id&gt;_ with the ID of the {{site.data.keyword.Bluemix_notm}} account that you retrieved in the previous step.

     **Note:** If you are using an {{site.data.keyword.Bluemix_notm}} API key, you must use the {{site.data.keyword.Bluemix_notm}} account ID the API key was created for.
 To access clusters in other accounts, log into this account and create an {{site.data.keyword.Bluemix_notm}} API key that is based on this account.